New Zealand Bill of Rights Act 1990: Exemplary damages

-It is often cited that exemplary damages are an inappropriate remedy under the Act, because the focus should be on compensation rather than punishment.
+It is stated in Small v Attorney-General that exemplary damages are an inappropriate remedy under the Act, because the focus should be on compensation rather than punishment.
 Exemplary damages were awarded in Archbold v Attorney-General, but Justice William Young qualified this remedy by stating that he would alternatively have awarded the same amount as public law compensation for the breach.
+Later, the Court of Appeal overruled Archbold in S v Attorney-General without any discussion of Archbold.
 Whether a court can award exemplary damages for a public claim of a breach of the Act is therefore uncertain.

 Declaration of inconsistency

 A declaration of inconsistency is a remedy in the form of a formal declaration by a court of law that legislation is inconsistent with a right contained in the Act.
 It was first made available as a remedy following the litigation in Taylor v Attorney-General.

-The first suggestion that a declaration of inconsistency could be available was in 1992.
-Following this, Temese v Police and Quilter v Attorney-General both suggested that it could be available in the appropriate case, but fell short of making a declaration.
-In Moonen v Film and Literature Board of Review, Justice Andrew Tipping stated that the courts had a duty to indicate when legislation was inconsistent with the New Zealand Bill of Rights Act 1990, but it was unclear whether he meant a formal declaration of inconsistency or a mere indication of inconsistency contained within the judgment.
-In R v Poumako, it was determined to be inappropriate to make a formal declaration of inconsistency, however Justice Ted Thomas dissented stating that it was appropriate.
-It followed in Zaoui v Attorney-General that the Court of Appeal held that Moonen and Poumako had established a jurisdiction for courts to issue a formal declaration of inconsistency.
-However, in R v Hansen, while the Court of Appeal established that courts could inquire into the consistency of legislation with the New Zealand Bill of Rights Act 1990, the Supreme Court did not make a formal declaration of inconsistency.

 In July 2015, Justice Heath at the High Court of Auckland in Taylor v Attorney-General issued a formal declaration of inconsistency that an electoral law amendment introduced by the Fifth National Government that removed the ability of inmates voting rights in the Electoral Act 1993, was an unjustified limitation under section 12(a) of the New Zealand Bill of Rights Act 1990, which prescribes voting rights to all citizens aged 18 years and over.
 This was the first declaration of inconsistency in New Zealand.